-If you are searching for a tropical plant specimen that will lend that trade-wind ambience to your landscape during temperate months and, yet, is still hardy enough to survive a frigid winter, look no further.
+If you are searching for a tropical plant specimen that will lend that trade-wind ambiance to your landscape during temperate months and yet, is still hardy enough to survive a frigid winter, look no further.
 The windmill palm (Trachycarpus fortunei) is just such a specimen.
-Not native to North America, but able to survive in USDA zones 8a-11, windmill palm trees are a hardy palm variety (to 10 degrees F. or lower) that can withstand a layer of snow.
+Not native to North America, but able to survive in USDA zones 8a through 11, windmill palm trees are a hardy palm variety (to 10 degrees F./-12 C. or lower) that can withstand a layer of snow.

 Also known as Chusan palm, windmill palms are named for the large rounded leaves held above a slender stalk, creating a “windmill” like form.
-Windmill palm trees are covered with dense, brown hairy fibers with the 1.5 foot long fan-shaped fronds extending outward from jagged petioles.
-Although the windmill palm can attain heights of 40 feet, it is a slow growing variety and generally is seen between 10 and 20 feet by about 12 feet wide.
+Windmill palm trees are covered with dense, brown, hairy fibers with the 1 1/2 foot (46 cm.) long, fan-shaped fronds extending outward from jagged petioles.
+Although the windmill palm can attain heights of 40 feet (12 m.), it is a slow growing variety and generally is seen between 10 and 20 feet (3-6 m.) by about 12 feet (3.5 m.) wide.

 Windmill palm trees flower too.
-Male and female flowers are 2-3 inches long, dense yellow and borne on separate plants held close to the trunk of the tree.
-The trunk of this palmate appears to be sheathed in burlap and is quite slender (8-10 inches in diameter), tapering downward from the top.
+Male and female flowers are 2 to 3 inches (5-8 cm.) long, dense, yellow and borne on separate plants held close to the trunk of the tree.
+The trunk of this palmate appears to be sheathed in burlap and is quite slender, 8 to 10 inches (20-25 cm.) in diameter, tapering downward from the top.

 How to Plant a Windmill Palm Tree

 Windmill palm planting often occurs in confined areas.
-Utilized as an accent, specimen plant, patio or framing tree, and as a container plant, windmill palm trees may be grown either indoors or outside.
-Although it makes a fabulous focal point and is often used to set off a patio or like sitting area, this palm tree shines when planted in groupings of six to ten feet apart.
+Utilized as an accent, specimen plant, patio, or framing tree, and as a container plant, windmill palm trees may be grown either indoors or outside.
+Although it makes a fabulous focal point and is often used to set off a patio or sitting area, this palm tree shines when planted in groupings of 6 to 10 feet (2-3m.) apart.

 Growing windmill palms does not require any specific soil type.
 Windmill palms grow best in shade or partial shade; but as it is a fairly tolerant species, they may also do well situated in a sun exposure in the northern range when supplied with ample irrigation.